Panchakarma Detoxification Treatment

 External oleation is called Abhyanga and it consists of vigorous massage over the whole body with medicated oils.
 The choice of oils depends on the particular needs and dosha imbalance of the individual.

-Pradhana Karma: After Purva Karma, ama is back in GI track and can be removed from it with the main Panchakarma Therapies :
+Pradhana Karma: After Purva Karma, ama is back on GI tract and can be removed from it with the main Panchakarma Therapies :

 Vamana ( Vomiting Therapy): When there is congestion in the lungs causing repeated attacks of bronchitis, colds, cough or asthma, the Ayurvedic treatment is therapeutic vomiting – Vamana, to eliminate the kapha which is causing the excess mucus.